You are here:

 Information for Researchers

 The fiscal year 2005 House Appropriations Committee Report Language directed the NIH to develop a plan to guide the nation's investment in lupus research.
-To identify the opportunities, priorities and needs in lupus research that should be considered for inclusion in the research plan, a panel/workshop consisting of scientific experts in the field of lupus was brought together for two days of presentations and discussion.
-The highlights of their conclusions are reported here, in The Future Directions of Lupus Research, which was released in 2007.
+To identify the opportunities, priorities and needs in lupus research that should be considered for inclusion in the research plan, a panel/workshop consisting of scientific experts in the field of lupus convened for two days of presentations and discussion.
+The key points of their conclusions are reported in The Future Directions of Lupus Research, which was released in 2007.

-The report is organized to mirror current understanding of the disease and to reflect current opportunities for advancement.
-The plan supplements and enhances ongoing activities of the NIH, most notably the Autoimmune Diseases Research Plan, prepared by the NIH Autoimmune Diseases Coordinating Committee and the National Institute of Arthritis and Musculoskeletal and Skin Diseases' Long Range Plan (2010 – 2014), the lead federal agency for research on lupus.
+The action plan will be organized to mirror current understanding of the disease and to reflect scientific opportunities for advancement.
+The plan supplements and enhances ongoing activities of the NIH, including the activities in the NIAMS' Long Range Plan (2015 — 2019).